vatsalmehta2001/ancient-script-decoder/README.md

 - Early stopping mechanism to prevent overfitting
 - Model checkpointing to save the best-performing model versions
 - Comprehensive TensorBoard logging for monitoring training progress

+## Development Process

+I developed this project over several months as part of my university studies, following this process:

+1. **Research**: Studied hieroglyphic symbols and existing classification methods
+2. **Data Collection**: Gathered and curated hieroglyph images from various sources
+3. **Model Development**: Experimented with different architectures, hyperparameters
+4. **Training Infrastructure**: Built robust training pipeline with checkpointing and metrics
+5. **Application Development**: Created a user-friendly interface for real-world use
+6. **Optimization**: Fine-tuned the model for better accuracy and performance

 ## Model Performance and Checkpoints